aziz/farsifu/README.md

 farsifu is a toolbox for developing ruby applications in Persian (Farsi) language.

 ## Features
-* Coverting numbers to Persian numbers
+* Converting numbers to Persian numbers
 * Spelling numbers in Persian
 * List of Iran's provinces, cities, counties
 * List of countries in Persian